exercism/v3-launch/migration/migrate-config-json.md

 "key_features": []
 ```

-13. Add a top-level `"v3_ready"` key, which is a boolean value that is set to `true` if the track is a v3 track, and otherwise set to `false`:
+13. Add a top-level `"v3_ready"` key, which is a boolean value that is set to `true` if the track has a `config.json` file in the v3 repo, and otherwise set to `false`:

 ```json
 "v3_ready": true